 - Proposed DPO 9 Appendices: DPO 9.10 Tree List, DPO 9.10 Shrub List

 - Proposed DPO 15 Changes: DPO 15.3.1 Landscaping Violations

-- August 21, 2018 Livability Board Review + Recommendation (Tentative): The Livability Board will review the proposed changes and offer a recommendation concerning the proposed changes.
+- August 20, 2019 Livability Board Review + Recommendation (Tentative): The Livability Board reviewed the proposed changes and offered a positive recommendation concerning the proposed changes.

-- July 29, 2018 Planning Board Hearing + Recommendation (Tentative): The Planning Board will review the proposed changes, receive public comment, and offer a recommendation concerning the proposed changes.
+- July 29, 2019 Planning Board Hearing + Recommendation (Tentative): The Planning Board reviewed the proposed changes, received public comment, and offered a further topics to explore concerning the proposed changes.

-- July 23, 2018 Board of Commissioners Hearing (Tentative): The Board of Commissioners will review the proposed changes and receive public comment.
+- July 23, 2019 Board of Commissioners Hearing (Tentative): The Board of Commissioners reviewed the proposed changes and received public comment.

 - Winter/Spring/Summers 2019: Staff and the PBOC consistently presented updates at board work sessions and sought input from the Board of Commissioners on various topics related to the amendments.

 - Fall 2018, Winter/Spring/Summer 2019: Planning staff, along with the PBOC, conducted research and collectively drafted the proposed text amendments.
 Staff also managed the Tree Canopy Study used to guide these efforts.

 - Fall 2018: